 Galway Cathedral is one of the must-see buildings in the city.
-The huge cathedral overlooks the river and its huge dome and pillars dominate the skyline.
-The cathedral was designed to architecturally replicate the Catholic Renaissance styles popular in past centuries across the continent, but it actually only dates back to the mid 19th century.
-It’s a fully functioning place of Christian worship, but visitors are welcome to explore inside.
+The huge structure overlooks the river and its huge dome and pillars dominate the skyline.
+The cathedral was designed to architecturally replicate the Catholic Renaissance styles popular in past centuries across the continent, but it only dates back to the mid-19th century.
+It’s a fully functioning place of Christian worship, but visitors are welcome to explore the beautiful interior.

-The Kenny Gallery offers visitors the chance to view one of the most impressive collections of contemporary Irish artwork in Galway.
-The gallery was established back in the 1940s and ever since has been one of the premier locations for exhibitions in the city, attracting some of the best artists and their work from across the country and from further afield too.
-The gallery also acts as an art shop, and you’ll find many great local works for sale here.
+The Kenny Gallery offers visitors to Galway the chance to view one of the most impressive collections of contemporary Irish artwork.
+The gallery, established back in the 1940s, immediately became one of the premier locations for exhibitions in the city, attracting work from some of the best artists across the country and overseas.
+The gallery also acts as an art shop; you’ll find many great local works for sale here.

-Lynch’s Castle is one of the best surviving examples of a local town castle, which were popular in the late medieval period.
-The fortified stone building stands out amongst the rest of the street and dominates the road it’s found on in the centre of Galway.
+Lynch’s Castle is one of the best-surviving examples of a local town castle, which was popular in the late medieval period.
+The fortified stone building stands out amongst the rest of the street, dominating its surroundings in the center of Galway.
 It was built by one of the most powerful local families in the 15th century, as a way to protect them in an often-turbulent period of Irish history.

-The Lynch Memorial Window has an unusual story behind it, and is found close to the St Nicholas Church in the historic part of the city.
+Found close to the St Nicholas Church in the historic part of the city, the Lynch Memorial Window has an unusual story behind it.
 The Lynches — the same family who built the iconic Lynch’s Castle — were a prominent noble family in Galway.
-In the late 15th century, James Lynch Fitzstephen was both mayor and magistrate, and his family were caught up in a murder case, as his son killed a merchant in the city.
+In the late 15th century, James Lynch Fitzstephen was both mayor and magistrate.
+When his son killed a merchant in the city, the family was caught up in a murder case.

-Galway Bay has long stirred the imagination of poets, musicians and artists, because it’s one of the most stunning coastal locations along the west coast of Ireland.
-Many a song has been written about the bay, and when you visit for the first time you’ll quickly realise how it’s garnered such romantic connotations.
+Galway Bay has long stirred the imagination of poets, musicians, and artists because it’s one of the most picturesque locations along the west coast of Ireland.
+Many a song has been written about the bay, and when you visit for the first time you’ll quickly realize how it’s garnered such romantic connotations.

-The city is built along the edge of the bay, and you can find beaches, windswept coastline and incredible views out to sea.
+The city is built along the edge of the bay, and you can find beaches, a windswept coastline, and incredible views out to sea.
 You can even take boat tours across the bay to fully explore its natural beauty.

-Mutton Island is a small island that’s found in Galway Bay.
+Mutton Island is a small island situated in Galway Bay.
 It’s close to the mainland, and you can easily see it from the city being battered by the tides.
-A long causeway leads out from the coast for over one kilometre, allowing visitors to walk across from Galway to Mutton Island.
+A long causeway leads out from the coast for over one kilometer, allowing visitors to walk across from Galway to Mutton Island.
 There’s not much to see on the island itself, but it makes for a great viewpoint.

 Galway’s busy open-air market has been held in the city for hundreds of years.
 It’s a vibrant, bustling place to be, and you can find the vendors set up on Church Lane, next to St Nicholas’ Church.
-If you are looking for a few souvenirs from your time in Galway, then at the market you can find a fantastic selection of locally produced handicrafts.
+If you are looking for a few souvenirs from your time in Galway, the market has a fantastic selection of locally produced handicrafts.

 Head to the seaside just outside Galway to visit the popular Salthill Promenade.
-This two-kilometre boulevard follows the coast along the Galway Bay, and is a great place to get catch some fresh air and enjoy the outdoor scenery.
+This two-kilometer boulevard follows the coast along Galway Bay and is a great place to catch some fresh air and enjoy the outdoor scenery.
 It’s busy all year round, but particularly so in summer, when locals and tourists are out enjoying the sunshine.
-You can find plenty of great bars and restaurants overlooking the water, making it a great place to spend the day and to escape the city centre.
+You can find plenty of great bars and restaurants overlooking the water, making it a great place to spend the day and escape the city center.

 Lough Corrib is the largest lake in the Republic of Ireland, and it makes for a great day trip from Galway.
 The Corrib River is the main river in the city, and it connects the city to the lake, which is found just to the north of Galway.

-A local company, Corrib Cruises, run daily boat trips that take visitors across the lake, passing crumbling castles and offering the chance to spot wildlife on the water and the surrounding banks.
+A local company, Corrib Cruises, runs daily boat trips that take visitors across the lake, passing crumbling castles and offering the chance to spot wildlife on the water and the surrounding banks.

 It’s found in a dramatic location and is a wonderfully restored example of Irish, medieval construction.
-You can tour the ramparts, the tall defensive tower, and explore the grounds of Dunguaire Castle on a short day trip from Galway.
+You can tour the ramparts and the tall defensive tower, and explore the castle grounds, on a short day trip from Galway.

-Galway is a cultural paradise and the city attracts musicians from across the world looking to play to the local crowds and to tourists.
+Galway is a cultural paradise and the city attracts musicians from across the world looking to play for the local crowds and tourists.
 Most nights of the week – and more so in summer, peak season – you’ll find live music events being held in at least one location somewhere in the city.
-Usually though, you’ll be spoiled for choice, as there are a great many bars, pubs and restaurants entertaining the crowds with performers.
+Usually, you’ll be spoiled for choice, as there are a great many bars, pubs, and restaurants entertaining the crowds with performers.

 Galway is great for foodies, with a huge selection of local and international food on offer across the city.
-Taking a food tour is the perfect way to experience the culinary delights of Galway, as you’ll be taken to some of the city’s best local locations, serving up some of the best traditional Irish fare.
+Taking a food tour is the perfect way to experience the culinary delights of Galway, as you’ll be taken to some of the city’s best local locations, serving up some of the tastiest traditional Irish fares.

 The Cliffs of Moher

 The Cliffs of Moher are one of the most dramatic sights to be seen anywhere in Ireland.
 For almost 10 miles, the windswept cliffs are battered by the Atlantic Ocean as they extend along the coastline, forming part of what’s known as the Wild Atlantic Way.
-You can hike along the edge of the Cliffs of Moher if you don’t mind braving the tumultuous weather and the heights, as the cliffs are raised up to 120 metres high in some places.
+You can hike along the edge of the Cliffs of Moher if you don’t mind braving the tumultuous weather and the heights, as the cliffs reach a maximum height of 120 meters in some places.